ory/sdk/clients/client/go/docs/IdentitySchema.md

 ### NewIdentitySchema

-`func NewIdentitySchema(createdAt time.Time, id string, name string, updatedAt time.Time, ) *IdentitySchema`
+`func NewIdentitySchema(blobName string, blobUrl string, createdAt time.Time, id string, name string, updatedAt time.Time, ) *IdentitySchema`

 NewIdentitySchema instantiates a new IdentitySchema object This constructor will assign default values to properties that have it defined,